 - What is your biggest accomplishment within your academic or professional life?

-Now that you have the conversation going, you can move to games and activities to strengthen your team cohesion.
+Now that you have the conversation going with the icebreaker activity, you can move to games and activities to build stronger team cohesion and healthy competition!

-Team building games and activities require a little more effort from virtual team members than do icebreakers.
+Sure, team building games and activities require a little more team effort, cooperation and commitment than any icebreaker activity.

-However, once employees have opened up through the icebreaker questions, they’ll be more inclined to participate in games and continue building friendships within work.
+However, once employees are open and honest and feel less awkward, they’ll be more inclined to participate in games and exercises and continue putting efforts into building work friendships!

-Because team members who work remotely aren’t able to take group coffee breaks or lunch breaks like those in co-located teams.
+Because team members who work remotely aren’t able to take part in group team building breaks, such as coffee or lunch breaks like co-located teams.

 To do this exercise, conduct a virtual meeting at the end of each month and ask three questions to each team member:

-- The one thing that has been going great lately?
+- What’s the one thing that has been going great lately?

-- One thing that’s been going on with them personally?
+- What’s the one thing that’s been going on with them personally?

 Be sure that the team leader or manager also answers these questions, as it creates the feeling that all team members are equal.

-Such questions not only let employees discuss and improve work, but it gives virtual team members a chance to share a bit about their current lives and empathize with others on the team.
+Such questions not only let employees discuss and improve team effectiveness, but it gives virtual team members an opportunity to share a bit about their current lives and feel empathy for others on the team.

-Give employees time to prepare beforehand so they can give some thought to their answers.
-It may also be beneficial to set a time limit for each employee so that the meeting progresses forward and stays focused.
+Give employees time to prepare for this beforehand so that they can give some thought to their answers.
+It may also be beneficial to set a time limit for each employee so that the meeting always moves forward and maintains focus on its priorities.

-Suggest that each employee bring coffee, tea or another beverage of choice to the online meeting so it feels more like a coffee break.
+Fun tip: Suggest that each employee grab a coffee, tea or another beverage of choice to the online meeting so that it feels more like a coffee break!

-A live remote office space gives remote employees the office feel without physically being in an office.
+A live remote office area gives remote employees the office feel without physically being in an office.